allanbugyi/moduloLikelihood/README.md

 Author: Allan S. B. Bugyi (allan.sb2@outlook.com) LABepi/UNESC - 2015

-This project was developed as a independent study in the course of 02/2015 semester, with brazilian national educational agency CAPES funding (PIBIC scholarship).
+This project was developed as an independent study in the course of 02/2015 semester, with brazilian national educational agency CAPES funding (PIBIC scholarship).